Israel Experience

 Jerusalem

-Short-term Programs for College Students and Young Adults
+Short-term programs for College Students and Young Adults

 • Birthright Israel

-• Hagshama Dept. of the World Zionist Organization
+• World Zionist Organization

 Hagshama offers information on various short- and long-term programs in Israel.